 FTP was designed as an easy mechanism for exchanging files between computers at a time when networks were new and information security was an immature science.
 In the 1970s, if you wanted to secure a server from unwanted access, you simply locked the computer room door.
 User access to data was controlled by the basic User ID and password scenario.
-(Right is a reminder of how much technology has advanced since the 1970s.
-The photograph, taken December 11, 1975, is the Apollo Project CSM Simulator Computers and Consoles.
-Photo Courtesy of NASA.)
+At this time, the Internet didn't exist and the PC revolution was still a decade away.

-Yet, the original native FTP facility of TCP/IP wasn't designed for the requirements of the modern, globally connected enterprise.
-FTP's basic security mechanisms - the User ID and password -- have long ago been outdated by advances in network sleuthing technologies, hackers, malware, and the proliferation of millions of network-attached users.
+Yet, the original native FTP facility of TCP/IP wasn't designed for the requirements of the modern, globally-connected enterprise.
+FTP's basic security mechanisms (the user ID and password) have long ago been outdated by advances in network sleuthing technologies, hackers, malware, and the proliferation of millions of network users.

 There are many risks that come with using FTP to secure your file transfers:

 - A user's name and password are transferred in clear text when logging on and can be easily recognized.

 - FTP scripts and batch files leave user IDs and passwords in the open, where they're vulnerable to hacking.

 - Used alone, FTP does not meet compliance regulations.

 - When using an FTP connection, the transferred data could "stray" to a remote computer and not arrive at their intended destination.
 This possibility leaves your data exposed to third parties and hackers.

 - Conventional FTP does not natively maintain a record of file transfers.